emhill/151-S15/src/morea/05.Inheritance/pwod4.md

 3. Your Rectangle & Square classes should have at least 3 constructors each:
     * Default constructor (no parameters)
     * Constructor with parameters for each field except `outlineColor`
-    * Constructor with with parameters for each field
+    * Constructor with parameters for each field
 3. Add get & set methods for all the fields.
 There should not be any duplicated get/set methods.
 4. Make sure the `getArea()` and `getPerimeter()` methods work for both classes, and test in main by creating at least one Rectangle and one Square object.
 4. Make sure the `draw()` method works for both classes and test it by adding a Rectangle and Square to your Picture class.